Monitoring: Make a Google Gratia probe

 Since the code is of similar structure to the gratia-probe-awsvm it should not

 You will need to install python 2.7 and the google sdk on any machine you are

 The Google API calls you will need are described in

 API Reference | Compute Engine | Google Cloud Platform

 and the monitoring (Stackdriver) calls you will need are described here:

 Manages your Stackdriver Monitoring data and configurations.
 Most projects must

 be associated with a Stackdriver account, with a few exceptions as noted on the ...

-#6 Updated by Joe Boyd about 3 years ago
+#6 Updated by Joe Boyd over 3 years ago

 Looks like the AWS probe populates these gratia UsageRecord fields: